ossimlabs/ossim/README.md

 Building OSSIM and related repos from source is a two-step process: first create the make files using CMake, then run `make` to build the binaries.
 Scripts are available for Linux/Mac and (soon) Windows to run CMake with default settings.
 You can run the script from any working directory and default settings will be used for creating the default build environment.
 It is possible to override specific defaults for your own custom requirements or preferences.

+Presently, the default setting is to disable the building of all plugins.
+If you want specific plugin libraries to be built, you'll need to edit your cmake script at `cmake/scripts/ossim-cmake-config.sh` (or similar `.bat` file for Windows).
+Scroll down to the "Plugins" section and set the corresponding variables to "ON".
+Note that you could also define those variables in your shell environment in lieu of editing the script.

 ## Creating the Makefiles

 ### Creating a Default Build Environment